avsolatorio/world-bank-pover-t-tests-solution/README.md

 * [LightGBM](https://lightgbm.readthedocs.io/en/latest/)
 * [XGBoost](http://xgboost.readthedocs.io/en/latest/model.html)

-Each variation is produced by performing bayesian optimization over the base models given a range of parameter values.
-The bayesian optimization is trained to optimize the prediction score over an optimization fold.
+Each variation is produced by performing Bayesian optimization over the base models given a range of parameter values.
+The Bayesian optimization is trained to optimize the prediction score over an optimization fold.
 The optimization fold is allowed to randomly vary for a more robust model mixture to prevent overfitting which is likely to happen if only a single optimization fold is used.

 The top 20 meta-models having the highest optimization-fold score are included in the blending model.
-The blending model is build by optimizing the loss metric of the out-of-fold (OOF) predictions.
+The blending model is trained by optimizing the log loss of the out-of-fold (OOF) predictions against the actual values.
 The variables over which the optimization is made are the weights of each meta-model to the final prediction.

 ## Dependencies